 Esplanade Street as downtown Truro’s backyard:

-Embracing principles of transit-oriented development optimizes the experiences of the train and possible future public transit for users, a drastic shift from the car dominated existing site.
-As well as encouraging walking and cycling, reducing car dependency is central to the design.
-This gives space for human scale spatial relationships, informing the division of spaces and functions through the long site.
+Embracing principles of transit-oriented development optimizes the experience of train and public transit users, a drastic shift from the car dominated existing site.
+By also connecting active transport routes, the design encourages users to walk, jog, or cycle, further reducing car dependency in downtown Truro.
+This gives space for human scale spatial relationships, informing the division of spaces and functions through the long and narrow site.